adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 Images are digital representations of 2 dimensional pictures and don't have any information about the 3 dimensional world.
 Inferring anything else from the image requires making some assumptions.
 One reasonable assumption we can make is that different objects have different colors.
 Therefore when pixels that are close to each other have different colors, they represent a boundary between two objects.
 These boundary pixels are found by scanning an image looking for relatively large changes in color over small areas.
 When a significant change is found at a pixel, we mark it as an edge.

-Consider the folling image.
+Consider the following image.

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/orange_car.bmp)

-While processing, we can generate a new image where edges are represented as white pixels on a black background.
+While processing, we can generate a new image where the edges are represented as white pixels on a black background.

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/car_edges.bmp)